 Many issues drive overuse of emergency departments (EDs) by low acuity patients.
-Diminished access to specialty care, long patient wait times for specialist visits, and poor patient understanding of how to manage chronic conditions are a few examples. eConsults mitigate the disparities in care and access to specialists.
+Diminished access to specialty care, long patient wait times for specialist visits and poor patient understanding of how to manage chronic conditions are a few examples. eConsults mitigate these disparities in care and access to specialists.

-In many healthcare systems, hospital closures, practice consolidations, and a lack of access to specialty providers mean that patients must travel far or wait a long time to receive care.
-This is true for conditions and complaints within a wide range of specialties, and in both rural and urban communities.
+In many healthcare systems, hospital closures, practice consolidations, and a lack of access to specialty providers mean patients must travel far or wait a long time to receive care.
+This is true for conditions and complaints within a wide range of specialties in rural and urban communities.
 Without a specialist care plan in place, low acuity patients can end up in overtaxed emergency rooms for conditions that could’ve been managed by primary care doctors much closer to home.

-Low acuity patients can quickly obtain access to specialists within the primary care setting. eConsults enable primary care physicians to create and manage expedient care plans while reducing ER visits and improving care delivery.
+Low-acuity patients can quickly access specialists within the primary care setting. eConsults enable primary care physicians to create and manage expedient care plans while reducing ER visits and improving care delivery.

 How eConsults Increase Quality of Care

 eConsults help avoid ER visits and expensive specialty referrals because they allow the PCP to address issues before complications arise.
-Unlike informal curbside consultations, formal eConsult platforms like AristaMD streamline the physician referral process and improve outcomes for patients.
+Unlike informal curbside consultations, formal eConsult platforms, like AristaMD’s care coordination platform, streamline the physician referral process and improve outcomes for patients.

-eConsult technology enables PCPs to obtain a formal consult from a specialist, including the exchange of patient health information (PHI) and a signed summary report provided for the patient record.
+eConsult technology enables PCPs to obtain a formal consultation from a specialist, including exchanging patient health information (PHI) and a signed summary report for the patient record.

 Close monitoring of low acuity patients helps address avoidable complications that are a major driver of unnecessary emergency room visits (more than 70% of them by some counts).